This is the first in a three-part series describing the impact of blockchain and cryptoasset payment systems on the cannabis industry.

 - ACH payments use third-party solutions to facilitate customer payments, which incurs fees on the organizational side.
 Similar to debit card payments, these solutions should be able to integrate with the POS to rule out risk of error in the sales process, which raises compliance and regulatory ambiguity.

-- Credit cards via third party is another option.
-While some businesses have assumed the risk of accepting credit as a form of payment, perhaps using a third-party to process the payments as a perceived workaround, this is a risk to the business.
-If found to be acting out of compliance, merchants may refuse revenues the business has earned but which have not yet been deposited, and they may refuse services in the future.
+- Cashless ATM payments and credit cards via third party are other options.
+While some businesses have assumed the risk of accepting credit or cashless ATM transactions as a form of payment, perhaps using a third-party to process the payments as a perceived workaround, this is a risk to the business.
+If found to be acting out of compliance, merchants may refuse revenues the business has earned but which have not yet been deposited, and providers may refuse services in the future.
 State regulators may also probe into any non-compliance, which could risk the company’s license to operate.

 Framed in this context, typical operational and accounting challenges are exacerbated for cannabis businesses.
 But hope is on the horizon.
 With companies like Microsoft and EY backing blockchain and cryptocurrency solutions for payment processing and B2B payments, we know they are not a mere conceptual idea or fringe item.
 The potential for blockchain and cryptoassets to form the basis of a payment system is a realistic solution for practitioners and entrepreneurs to consider.